Causal Inference in Randomized Trials with Partial Clustering: Background

 \section{Background}

-In cluster randomized trials (CRTs), the intervention and comparator conditions are randomized to groups of participants, rather than individual participants.
-CRTs are a common trial design when the intervention induces changes at the cluster-level and/or when participants influence each other's outcomes within a cluster.
-In many CRTs, the clusters are naturally occurring, and dependence between individuals within a cluster arises due to shared environmental factors, interactions between individuals within a cluster, and the delivery of the intervention.
-For example, a trial evaluating alternative teaching techniques could randomize classrooms, and within each classroom, student outcomes would be correlated due to having the same teacher, learning together, and the teaching technique implemented.
-A variety of methods have been developed for CRT analysis.
-For reviews, we refer the reader to \cite{hayes_cluster_2017, turner_review_2017, benitez_defining_2023}.
+In some randomized trials, participants are not independent from another.
+Dependence or ``clustering" may arise due to shared environmental factors, interactions between individuals, and/or intervention delivery.
+Consider a cluster randomized trial (CRT) where groups of participants are randomized and the resulting treatment conditions are applied to those groups.
+In many CRTs, the clusters are naturally occurring.
+For example, a trial evaluating teaching techniques might randomize classrooms, and within each classroom, student outcomes would be correlated due to having the same teacher, learning together, and the teaching technique implemented.
+In such CRTs, the typical assumption that each participant's outcome is independent of others' is violated, compromising statistical inference if clustering is ignored \cite{donner_design_2010,hayes_cluster_2017}.
+These CRTs are considered to be ``fully clustered''\cite{lange_partially_2023}: participants are dependent within clusters, and the cluster is the unit of independence.
+A variety of methods have been developed for analysis of fully clustered trials.
+For reviews, we refer the reader to \cite{turner_review_2017, benitez_defining_2023, murray_essential_2020}.

-In some CRTs, clusters may be created for the purposes of randomization and/or intervention delivery.
-In the SEARCH-IPT trial (NCT03315962), our motivating example, participants were put into groups for randomization \cite{kakande_mid-level_2022}.
-In the intervention arm, the groups became mini-collaboratives in which an intervention for tuberculosis prevention was delivered; in the control arm, participants continued with standard practice.
-As a result, intervention participants were dependent, while control participants were effectively independent.
-A related but distinct design is an individually randomized group treatment trial (IRGTT) \cite{pals_ignoring_2011,turner_review_2017,lange_partially_2023}.
-In such trials, individual participants are randomized, and intervention participants receive a group-based intervention, while control participants do not.
-For example, an IRGTT to improve mental health might involve group therapy in the intervention arm and individual care in the control arm.
-IRGTTs only have clustering in the intervention arm and have sometimes been called ``partially clustered designs'' \cite{lange_partially_2023}.

-Figure~\ref{designs} provides a schematic of the following trial designs: a standard CRT with clustering in both arms, a CRT with intervention-only clustering, and an IRGTT.
-All trials with full or partial clustering must account for the dependence structure during the analysis.
-However, to the best of our knowledge, analyses of CRTs have almost always assumed the cluster used for randomization is the independent unit and ignored any design-based independence within clusters.
-Of course, such independence is not guaranteed but harnessing it can improve precision and statistical power, as we detail below.
-In contrast, to the best of our knowledge, the analysis of IRGTTs have generally recognized that clustering occurs in one arm only \cite{turner_review_2017, pals_individually_2008}.